spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-in-the-back-office/manage-user-groups/edit-user-groups.md

 To start working with user groups, go to **Users&nbsp;<span aria-label="and then">></span> User Groups**.

-Review the [reference information](#reference-information-editing-user-groups) before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-edit-user-groups) before you start, or look up the necessary information as you go through the process.

-## Editing user groups
+## Edit a user groups

 1. Next to the group you want to edit, click **Edit**.
 2. On the **Edit Group** page, do any of the following: